aaroncadrian/usb-barcode-scanner/README.md

-# Typed usb-barcode scanner
+# Type-Safe Library for USB Barcode Scanners
-A typed library for using USB barcode scanners in Node.js with support for Typescript.
+A type-safe library for using USB barcode scanners in Node.js with support for TypeScript.

 <span style="color:red">On Linux and Mac, you have to run your application with root privileges.</span>

-## Intallation
+## Installation
 You can install this package by running the following command:
 ``` bash
 npm i usb-barcode-scanner --save